 Read more about our dearly departed Hugh R. Boxworthy:

 Hugh R. Boxworthy, party planner, partygoer, died as he lived, at a party.
-Official cause of your death was heart attack while dancing.
-You were 67.
+Official cause of death was heart attack while dancing.
+He was 67.

-Born in Buffalo’s First Ward, your love of parties was established at an early age.
-When your mom and dad had scheduled your first “kids” party, you nixed the idea to go bowling and instead planned an entirely more lavish event at the Hotel Statler.
-From there, your love of parties and party planning only gained steam.
-You arranged shindigs, bashes, jamborees, festivities, socials, get-togethers, banquets, affairs, and even at least one soiree.
+Born in Buffalo’s First Ward, his love of parties was established at an early age.
+When his mom and dad had scheduled his first “kids” party, he nixed the idea to go bowling and instead planned an entirely more lavish event at the Hotel Statler.
+From there, his love of parties and party planning only gained steam.
+He arranged shindigs, bashes, jamborees, festivities, socials, get-togethers, banquets, affairs, and even at least one soiree.

-Your claim to fame years later was claiming to have initiated many party traditions that are commonplace today.
+His claim to fame years later was to have initiated many party traditions that are commonplace today.
 The lampshade on the head, for instance.
-You declared to have begun this custom when an ex-girlfriend who was particularly jilted appeared at a mutual friend’s party and you needed to hide your identity.
-Funneling Guinness became popular because you attended a party of an acquaintance who happened to be a mechanic and there were no pint glasses available.
-And before you, no one ever indulged in shots, even though this is so widely known to be a fib and you never bothered with an elaborate story to back it up.
+He declared to have begun this custom when an ex-girlfriend who was particularly jilted appeared at a mutual friend’s party and he needed to hide his identity.
+Funneling Guinness became popular because Hugh attended a party of an acquaintance who happened to be a mechanic and there were no pint glasses available.
+And before him, no one ever indulged in shots, even though this is so widely known to be a fib and he never bothered with an elaborate story to back it up.

-You are survived by your lovely widow, Eileen Boxworthy, who is severely “partied-out,” but will pull herself together for just one more in your honor.
+Hugh is survived by his lovely widow, Eileen Boxworthy, who is severely “partied-out,” but will pull herself together for just one more in his honor.
 She will be escorted by your best friend and her current caretaker, Seamus S. Moore.
 What a pal!
-Your other mates, not missing a beat and honoring your festive legacy, have already begun partying in your memory.
+Hugh's other mates, not missing a beat and honoring his festive legacy, have already begun partying in his memory.